Don't Let the Dangers of Mold Grow

 - When your home is safe to enter, dry out your home as quickly as possible to minimize mold problems and perhaps even prevent the growth of mold at all.

 - Water damage specialists or mold remediation companies have experience with cleanups of flooded homes and can provide you the peace of mind of knowing mold problems will be properly taken care of.
-At a minimum, a maintenance or service professional that is experienced in mold removal should check and clean your home heating, ventilating and air-conditioning (HVAC) system before you turn it on.
+At a minimum, a maintenance or service professional that is experienced in mold removal should check and clean your home's heating, ventilating, and air-conditioning (HVAC) system before you turn it on.
 If the HVAC system was flooded with water, turning on the system may spread mold throughout the house.

 If you choose to perform clean up yourself, the U.S. Environmental Protection Agency (EPA) offers the following information: